 Throughout history, Medusa has been given a rough ride.
 She is presented as either grotesque monster or seductive temptress, what men fear or what turns them on.
 Now she's here to tell you what actually happened, sing some songs and set the record straight.

 Snakehead features an exhilarating new soundtrack by composer Max Welton, which blends dark post-punk, explosive electronica, and vibrant contemporary pop to create an unforgettable immersive experience.
 From writer Samuel Rees, this energetic, heartfelt production examines issues around consent and accountability, class and the male gaze, and asks how exactly we decide who the monster really is.

-Punk-Gala Fundraiser - Thursday 15th of June: all tickets for the fundraiser performance include a programme, and access to the post-show discussion 'The Politics of Adaptation' with Samuel Rees (writer, Snakehead) and theatre-maker Gabriele Uboldi.
+Punk-Gala performance, Thursday 15th June: all tickets include a programme, and access to the post-show discussion 'The Politics of Adaptation' with writer Samuel Rees and theatre-maker Gabriele Uboldi.

 Latecomers may not be admitted.
 Please arrive in good time for the start time of 19:45.